GOV. MALLOY SIGNS LEGISLATION INCREASING MINIMUM WAGE TO $10.10

 State Representative Peter Tercyak (D-New Britain), co-chair of the General Assembly's Labor and Public Employees Committee, said, "With this hike in the minimum wage, we are at last helping grow the economy on Main Street.
 Minimum wage workers spend every penny in their paychecks.
 Their purchases and bills are all local.
 And once the minimum wage worker spends that money it gets spent again and again as it works its way up through the economy."

-The legislation is Senate Bill 32, An Act Concerning Working Families' Wages.
+An Act Concerning Working Families' Wages

 For Immediate Release: March 27, 2014